What is FERPA?

 Why do I have limited access to my student's college records when I'm paying his or her college expenses?

 You can have access to your student's college records by requesting that he or she provide the information to you or sign a release form so that a college official can provide it to you.
 Release forms are available in the Student Services office of every DMACC campus.
-You can also print a copy.
+You can also

 Will I be notified if my student is put on academic probation or academically suspended from DMACC?